 Australia’s negotiating approach to AANZFTA was aimed at reaching an outcome that would be WTO-consistent, support the multilateral trading system, preserve the benefits contained in Australia’s existing bilateral FTAs and offer new opportunities for Australian exporters and investors.

-Improved access and certainty in ASEAN markets resulting from AANZFTA would be commercially significant for Australian industry, particularly in the Indonesian, Malaysian, Philippines and Vietnamese markets, where we do not have bilateral FTAs.
+Improved access and certainty in ASEAN markets resulting from AANZFTA are commercially significant for Australian industry, particularly in the Indonesian, Philippines and Vietnamese markets, where we do not have bilateral FTAs.
 In Vietnam’s case, AANZFTA provides an opportunity to build on the 2006 bilateral settlement agreed with Vietnam as part of its WTO accession.
-Australia’s trade with Brunei and ASEAN’s three Least Developed Countries (Cambodia, Laos and Myanmar) is modest, although Australian industry has growing interests in the Cambodian and Lao markets, especially investment in the mining and resource sectors.
+Australia’s trade with Brunei and ASEAN’s three Least Developed Countries (Cambodia, Laos and Myanmar) is modest, although Australian industry has growing interests in these markets, especially investment in the mining and resource sectors.

 AANZFTA has the potential to generate broader benefits than a series of bilateral FTAs, by creating opportunities for Australian products to tap into regional supply chains.

 The First Protocol to Amend AANZFTA was signed by Ministers on 26 August 2014.
 This responded to practical business concerns in resolving implementation problems associated with Certificates of Origin and Rules of Origin.

 The First Protocol was tabled in both houses of the Australian Parliament, along with the National Interest Analysis and Regulation Impact Statement on 24 November 2014.
 Following a hearing on 2 March 2015, the Joint Standing Committee on Treaties recommended that binding treaty action be taken.
 A legislative amendment to enact the provisions of the First Protocol was made by the Governor General on 30 April 2015.